chrisrude/oobabot/README.md

                         variable instead, if possible. (default: ) --dont-split-responses
-                        Post the entire response as a single message, rather than splitting it into seperate messages by sentence. (default: False) --history-lines HISTORY_LINES
+                        Post the entire response as a single message, rather than splitting it into separate messages by sentence. (default: False) --history-lines HISTORY_LINES
                         Number of lines of chat history the AI will see when generating a response. (default: 7)